hridoyananda/hridoy.github.io/README.md

 ### Preprints

--(with Raphaël Clouâtre) A boundary projection for the dilation order[ arXiv preprint](https://arxiv.org/abs/2310.17601)
+-(with Raphaël Clouâtre) A boundary projection for the dilation order.[ arXiv preprint](https://arxiv.org/abs/2310.17601)